We do Scrum but…

 In this case it may make sense to talk about the definition of ‘Product’.
 Would it make sense for the Management Team, to consider the organisation itself as a product?
 Could Scrum then be a framework within which they can address complex adaptive problems, while productively and creatively delivering an organisation of the highest possible value?

-To us, Scrum Geeks, this would make sense; and perhaps, if your organisation is a Product Development oriented organisation (of any kind), or a maturing start-up, this may even be reasonable to consider.
-However, this is generally not the case.
+To us, Scrum Geeks, this would make sense; and perhaps, if your organisation is a Product Development oriented organisation (of any kind), or a maturing start-up, Scrum is a match made in heaven.
 So then…

 How can Scrum work as a container within an organisation?